 It seems that Mad Mimi is best for those users who want a manual review of their email campaigns before they’re sent.
 Definitely one of the great MailChimp alternatives.

-Best MailChimp Alternatives – Now Your Turn
+Best MailChimp Alternatives for 2022 – Now Your Turn

 Why You Need An Email Service Provider

 For the benefit of those who are new to this concept, to build your email list, you need an email service provider (ESP).
 It is very important to start with email service providers who are good and reputable.
 Good email service providers will provide you with a software that does these seven things:

 - Store the email addresses of all your subscribers.
 These can be very easily converted into a csv file, if you need to export the list somewhere else, or if you decide to change ESP.

 - Store important data from every email campaign, including the following information:

 - Open rate, including the number of those who opened each email;